cikasm/idp-mvp/README.md

 ## Problem statement

 DevOps teams struggle with existing IDPs due to complexity, high maintenance, and low adoption.
-We aim to create a lightweight, self-service IDP that automates common DevOps workflows.
+This project aims to create a lightweight, self-service IDP that automates common DevOps workflows.

 ## MVP approach